History Of Hali'imaile Distilling Company

 Why Start With Pineapple?

-Hali'imaile Distilling's flagship brand, Pau Maui Vodka is distilled using the Maui Gold Pineapple.
-Why start with Pineapple?
+Hali'imaile Distilling's flagship brand, PAU Maui Vodka is distilled using the Maui Gold® pineapple.
+Why start with Maui Gold®?

 Pineapple – The Welcome Symbol

-First brought to Hawai'i by the Spanish, Hawaiians named the pineapple "Hala Kahiki", referencing its similarity in appearance to the Hala tree (Pandanus or Screwpine), and "kahiki" meaning from a foreign place.
-This is similar to the way the English named Pineapple, referencing its similarity to the pinecorn.
-By the early 1800's the Hala Kahiki, or Pineapple, had found a home in Hawai'i and by the 1900's there were people trying to grow pineapple commercially across the islands.
+First brought to Hawai'i by the Spanish, Hawaiians named the pineapple "hala kahiki", referencing its similarity in appearance to the hala tree (Pandanus tectorius or screwpine), and "kahiki" meaning from a foreign place.
+This is similar to the way the English named the fruit “pineapple”, referencing its similarity to the pinecorn.
+By the early 1800's the hala kahiki, or pineapple, had found a home in Hawai'i and by the 1900's there were people trying to grow pineapple commercially across the islands.

 Christopher Columbus brought pineapples back to Europe as one of the exotic prizes of the New World.
 In later centuries, sailors brought the pineapple home to New England, where a fresh pineapple displayed on the porch meant that the sailor was home from foreign ports and ready to welcome visitors.